 She was then acquired by C.G.
 Willis where she was renamed as the Carteret.

 She was later acquired by Moorhead City Towing of Moorehead City, North Carolina.
-However she was eventually sunk as an artificial reef.

 Powered by double compound steam engine, rated 700 horspower, with 155psi scotch boiler.
 However, the tug was later repowered with a single EMD diesel rated a 1,200 horsepower.